-Phase 2 Construct trail to mounds and to village and trash dump areas (build trail without surface disturbance; if not feasible, test before surface disturbance).
-Same as phase 1. al synthesis and evaluation of site significance live themes are completed, disposition of remaining.
-However, it is anticipated that no other sites for further interpretive management, and the will be recorded and management, and the archeological synthesis will provide a list of atton management, including specific recommensite.
-Until final disposition of remaining sites a action will be taken by the Park Service that the categories.
-Continue cyclic preservation maintenance of all identified features; expand area of vegetative control consistent with visitor use subzone to enhance visibility of standing remains.
-Same as phase 1, plus establish landscape manipulation consistent with the 1980 historic grounds report to soften existing nonhistoric appearance.
+Phase 2 Construct trail throughout site area adjacent to mounds and to village and trash dump areas (build trail without surface disturbance, if not feasible, test trail site and recover data before surface disturbance).
+Same as phase 1. evaluation of site significance mandeled, disposition for remaining anticipated that no other sites pretation management, and the and managed under a benign synthesis will provide a list of "including specific recominal disposition of remaining be taken by the Park Service let them from interpretive or Continue cyclic preservation maintenance of all identified feaures; expand area of vegetative control consistent with visitor use subzone to enhance visibility of standing remains.
+Same as phase I, plus establish landscape manipulation consistent with the 1980 historic grounds report to soften existing nonhistoric appearance.
 Develop interpretive prospectus for the site.
 Same as phase 1, plus remove concrete bridge abutments that remain from a later bridge crossing.
-Phase 1 Continue present mowing schedule; remove existing weeds, herbaceous plants, and shrubs from mounds with chemicals or possibly prescribed burning; reseed with low-growing turf grass; use smaller mowing equipment and undertake contour mowing to prevent compaction, tire tracks, bald patches, erosion, and scalping; mow under dry conditions; remove vegetation from mound G to enhance its visibility and prevent disturbance of resources by roots.
+Phase 1 Continue present mowing sebedule, remove existing weeds, herbaceus plants, and shrubs from mounds by using chemicals or possibly prescribed burning; then resead with low-growing turf grass; use smaller mowing equipment and undertake contour mowing to prevent compaction, tire tracks, bald aparthes, erosion, and scalping; attempt to mow only under dry conditions; remove vegetation from mound G to enhance its visibility and to prevent disturbance of resources by roots.
 Continue present mowing schedule; use smaller mowing equipment and do contour mowing of mound to prevent tire tracks, degradation of grass cover, and erosion.
 Until archeological synthesis and evaluation of site significance against interpretive themes are completed, disposition of remaining sites is unknown.
-However, it is anticipated that no other sites will be proposed for further interpretive management, and the majority of sites will be recorded and managed under a benign neglect option.
-An archeological synthesis will provide a list of sites for preservation management, including specific recommendations for each site.
+However, it is anticipated that no other sites will be proposed for further interpretation management, and the majority of sites will be recorded and management, and mit provide a list of sites for preservation management, including specific recommendations for each site.
 Until final disposition of remaining sites is determined, no action will be taken by the Park Service that will threaten them or preclude them from interpretive or preservation management categories.
 Continue present cyclic preservation maintenance of ruins and control vegetation growth near them.
 Undertake archeological investigations of site to identify any further remains.
 Continue existing cyclic preservation maintenance program.
 Locate and identify cultural sites on Mount Locust grounds.
-Continue existing cyclic pre- servation maintenance program.
-Management Strategy Preserve, maintain, interpret Preserve maintain, interpret Unknown Preserve, maintain, interpret Preserve, maintain, interpret Preserve, maintain, interpret Description/Significance Woodland burial mounds and Mississippian village site; period interpreted 0-A.D.
+Continue existing cyclic preservation maintenance program.
+Management Strategy Preserve, maintain, and interpret Preserve maintain, and interpret Unknown Preserve, maintain, and interpret Preserve, maintain, and interpret Preserve, maintain, and interpret Description/Significance woodland burial mounds and Mississippian village site; period interpreted 0-A.D.
 200 Ceremonial mound and village area, Woodland and Mississippian; period interpreted0-A.D.
-1200 Standing walls, well, potential subsurface remains; estat,-lished in 1818 as girls finishing school and closed in 1845 Restored house and outbuild- ings; long segment of old Natchez Trace; late 18th century farm/plantation house Crossing of Bayou Pierre for northbound travelers, jumping-off point into wilderness; for southbound travelers, return to civilization Resource Pharr Mounds Bear Creek Mound Other Sites Historic Sites Elizabeth Female Academy Mount Locust Grindstone Ford Milepost 286.7 308.8 ; 1 5.
-5 45.7
+1200 Standing walls, well, potential subsurface remains; established in 1818 as girls finishing school and closed in 1845 Restored house and outbuild- ings, long segment of old Natchez Trace; late 18th century farm/plantation house Crossing of Bayou Pierre for northbound travelers, jumping-off point lunc wilderness; for southbound travelers, return to civiliza- tion Resource Pharr Mounds Bear Creek Mound Other Sites Historic Sites Elizabeth Female Academy Mount Locust Grindstone Ford Milepost 286.7 308.8 1 1 15.5 45.7